odea-project/qAlgorithms/report/report.md

 not investigated.

 For R, the Rprof function was used to profile code execution.
-The program never utilised the full CPU.
+The program never utilized the full CPU.
 A total execution time of 299 seconds on the i5 and 762 seconds on the Ryzen was measured. in both tests, 46% of the execution time was spent in the function responsible for binning, 10% on copying data, and 6% on calculating the MID.
 The remaining time was spent on various r internal data representations, largely table management.
-Especially the MID calculation, implemented as fast_mean_distance, is massively slower than necessary due to creating four additional tables, each with a lenght of the bin size to the power of two.
+Especially, the MID calculation, implemented as fast_mean_distance, is massively slower than necessary due to creating four additional tables, each with a length of the bin size to the power of two.
 The total time spent on reading data from the disk was 1.3 seconds.
 Additionally, the R code required up to 2 GB of memory during execution.
 This is roughly four times the size of the dataset